eduvpn/eduvpn-common/docs/src/api/functiondocs.md

   - `proxyFD` is a callback with the file descriptor as only argument.
     It can be used to set certain socket option, e.g. to exclude the proxy connection from going over the VPN
+  - `proxyReady` is a callback when the proxy is ready to be used.
+This is only called when the client is not connected yet.
+Use this to determine when the actual wireguard connection can be started

 If the proxy cannot be started it returns an error